-The FCA has involved a number of insurers as parties in the Test Case, which will consider a range of Non-damage BI Policy wordings that are representative of those used by the insurance industry.
+The FCA has involved a number of insurers as parties in the Test Case, which considered a range of Non-damage BI Policy wordings that are representative of those used by the insurance industry.
 Although LMIE is not a named party in the Test Case, it supports the FCA’s aim to achieve clarity for all concerned and is reviewing how its UK Non-damage BI Policies will be affected by the final resolution of the Test Case.

 We will be updating this page with information in relation to the Test Case including:

 - when the Test Case reaches final resolution (which may be following an appeal to the UK Supreme Court); and

 - if the scope of the Test Case changes at any time.

 Following an eight day court hearing before Lord Justice Flaux and Mr Justice Butcher on 20-23 and 27-30 July 2020, judgment in the Test Case was handed down on Tuesday, 15 September 2020 (the "First instance Judgment").
 The First instance Judgment is available at:

 The parties will now have time to consider the judgment and determine whether they intend to appeal it in part or in whole.

 Any applications to appeal the decision will be heard at a further 'consequentials' hearing before the High Court.
 The date of this hearing has yet to be determined, but we understand it is likely to take place during October.
 The FCA and the Insurers have agreed that they will seek to have any appeal heard on an expedited basis, given the importance of the matter for so many policyholders.

 Information about the Test Case can be found: